 The -pT option of the oncheck utility prints out space allocation information for the specified table and all the indexes that exist on the table, including R-tree indexes.
-For example, to display space allocation information for the circle\tab table in the shapes database, run the following command as user informix at the UNIX shell or Windows command prompt:
+For example, to display space allocation information for the circle_tab table in the shapes database, run the following command as user informix at the UNIX shell or Windows command prompt:

-'''

 oncheck -pT shapes:circle tab

-'''

-For more information on the oncheck utility, refer to your IBM Informix Administrator's Guide.
+For more information about the oncheck utility, refer to your IBM Informix Administrator's Guide.

-R-Tree Index and Logging
+R-tree index and logging

-The R-tree secondary access method uses the extensible log manager of the Informix database server to perform logical logging of its operations.
+The R-tree secondary access method uses the extensible log manager of the IBM Informix database server to perform logical logging of its operations.
 These logical-log records can be used to recover an R-tree index after a database server failure or to abort the R-tree operations after a rollback.